A while ago, I developed some daily habits that improved my life in a hugely positive way.

 Habit 2 – Meditate For 10 Minutes Every Day

 I was actually very skeptical about meditation when I first tried it.
-However, the power of positive thinking persuaded me to let go of my beliefs and try it.
+However, the power of positive thinking helped me to let go of my limiting beliefs and try it.

 For these reasons, I decided to investigate some of the science behind this ancient practice.
 My findings were not at all what I expected.